chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-minigames/common/danger-zone.md

 When timer ends, the pulls are executed for 4 seconds.
 Marbles in green chamber are safe.
 Marbles in red chamber are eliminated.
 In the remeaning chambers, a needle is spinned.
 If it points at the red area, the marbles are eliminated, otherwise they are safe.

 When there's no marbles or one marble left, or after 3 rounds, the game ends, and the players are ranked by their elimination order.
 The longest surviving player wins.

-It is possible for several players to get the same rank.
+--8<-- "multi-winner.md"

 /// wiki | History
 |            |                |